tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

 ### Import the CI Artifacts

 With the build step working, now I can focus on picking up the artifacts from the CI Build and getting them setup on a test site.
-From the plugins screen I install the “Copy Artifact” plugin, the “Trigger Parametrized Build” plugin, and the “Nunit” plugin.
+From the plugins screen I install the "Copy Artifact" plugin, the "Trigger Parametrized Build" plugin, and the "Nunit" plugin.

-In the top of my job configuration I'll check the “This Build is Parametrized” box and add a SOURCE\_BUILD\_NUMBER parameter where I will specify the CI Job's build number that I want to run against.
+In the top of my job configuration I'll check the "This Build is Parametrized" box and add a SOURCE\_BUILD\_NUMBER parameter where I will specify the CI Job's build number that I want to run against.
 Initially this will require me to manually enter the build number, a bit later I'll return to the CI Build and create a trigger to pass the parameter automatically.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_stage2_params.png" title="Build Parameters" /><br /> Interface Tests – Build Parameters
 </div>

-Next, I'll add a “Copy artifacts from another project” step (Thank you “Copy Artifacts” plugin) to the top of the build steps.
+Next, I'll add a "Copy artifacts from another project" step (Thank you "Copy Artifacts" plugin) to the top of the build steps.
 This plugin has a number of different options, but I'll use the build number I passed in as a parameter to retrieve the artifacts.
 Using the parametrized number option allows me to run the job by typing a build number in, which can be handy, and is similar to how the later QA and Production deploy stages will be setup to retrieve artifacts (I like consistency).

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_stage2_artifacts.png" title="Copy Artifacts" /><br /> Interface Tests – Copy Artifacts
 </div>

-At this point I realized I had forgotten to check the “Clean Build” option in my Mercurial settings, so I'll go back and add that so I don't risk having a stale copy of the artifacts from a prior run.
+At this point I realized I had forgotten to check the "Clean Build" option in my Mercurial settings, so I'll go back and add that so I don't risk having a stale copy of the artifacts from a prior run.

 ### Deploy and Smoke Test

 Now that I have all the pieces in place, it's just a matter of putting them together.
 Like the CI Build Job, I'll create a Deploy batch command and a Smoke Test batch command.
-The only difference is that here I have specified a different target website and I have used the parametrized “SOURCE\_BUILD\_NUMBER” instead of the local BUILD_NUMBER environment variable.
+The only difference is that here I have specified a different target website and I have used the parametrized "SOURCE\_BUILD\_NUMBER" instead of the local BUILD_NUMBER environment variable.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_stage2_deploy.png" title="Deploy for Testing" /><br /> Interface Tests – Deploy for Testing